 We want your cartoons and your doodles and your comics strips.
 Have a drawing all about the anxieties that manifest while you grocery shop?
 About the very best meal you’ve ever cooked?
 About your Great Aunt’s porcelain doll collection?
 Send it our way.
 Please submit in the highest image quality you can muster.
 Visual submissions may also be featured on our Instagram.

 The age of the personal essay is dead, you say?
 We object.
 We don’t want the canned or the formulaic, to be sure.
-But we do want to hear about your experiences with identity, personal growth, and relationships, however they manifest.
+But we do want to hear about your experiences with identity, personal growth, mental health, and relationships, however they manifest.
 We are flexible about length, but please include the word count at the top of your submission.
 For your consideration: if your piece is longer than 4,500 words, it may be too long for us.

 We are also interested in accessible cultural criticism, humor, and opinionated reviews.
 (Of what, you ask?
 Oh, I don’t know.
 Your coffee maker, discounted nail polish, books — feel free to be creative.)